Economics of fascism: Economy of Fascist Italy

-Political economy of Nazi Germany
+Economy of Nazi Germany

 Adolf Hitler regarded economic issues as relatively unimportant.
 In 1922, Hitler proclaimed that "world history teaches us that no people has become great through its economy but that a people can very well perish thereby" and later concluded that "the economy is something of secondary importance".
 Hitler and the Nazis held a very strong idealist conception of history, which held that human events are guided by small numbers of exceptional individuals following a higher ideal.
 They believed that all economic concerns, being purely material, were unworthy of their consideration.
 Hitler went as far as to blame all previous German governments since Bismarck of having "subjugated the nation to materialism" by relying more on peaceful economic development instead of expansion through war.

 For these reasons, the Nazis never had a clearly defined economic programme.
 The original "Twenty-Five Point Programme" of the party, adopted in 1920, listed several economic demands, but the degree to which the Nazis supported this programme in later years has been questioned.
 Several attempts were made in the 1920s to change some of the program or replace it entirely.
 For instance, Gottfried Feder proposed a new 39-point program (1924) that kept some of the old planks, replaced others and added many completely new ones.
 Hitler refused to allow any discussion of the party programme after 1925, ostensibly on the grounds that no discussion was necessary because the programme was "inviolable" and did not need any changes.
 At the same time, Hitler also never voiced public support for the programme and many historians argue that he was in fact privately opposed to it.
 Hitler did not mention any of the planks of the programme in his book Mein Kampf and only talked about it in passing as "the so-called programme of the movement".